IdoMessenberg/taiga_os/README.md

 ![](resources/images/screenshots/6_got_memory_map.png)
 ## bugs
-* efi status is u32  and not usize even though it needs to be usize because it brakes the load file function and it won't work
+* efi status is u32  and not usize even though it needs to be usize, because it(being a usize) brakes the load file function and it won't work for some reason